"Someday when you have children-"

 "I thought there was something wrong with me."

 I can't lie anymore.
 I love the kicks, the flutters, the hiccups and the maternity clothes.
 I love the naps I know I will never have time for again.
-I love the way he holds my belly and calls it his "Bambino" even though we're not Italian and could care less if it's a girl or boy.
+I love the way he holds my belly and calls it his "Bambino" even though we're not Italian and couldn't care less if it's a girl or boy.
 I'm having a baby with my amazing husband and I have everything I never knew I always wanted!

 11 Years Later...